PrincipalSkinner/RenPy-Mods/Four Elements Trainer/game/readme.md

-Modifications for the RenPy game Four Elements Trainer
+These modifications go in the game folder within the Four Elements Trainer folder.